 Diversity matters when it comes to your company’s bottom line.
 Companies that prioritize ethnic, cultural, and gender diversity are seeing positive results—that outpace their less diverse peers.
 Do groups with diverse members make better decisions?
 According to research by Cloverpop, companies with diverse and inclusive teams “lead to better business decisions up to 87% of the time.”
-Diversity plays an active role in better decision-making, not just from a team perspective, but from an overall organization standpoint.
+Diversity plays an active role in better inclusive decision making, not just from a team perspective, but from an overall organization standpoint.
 A focus and genuine commitment to workplace diversity additionally helps companies build loyal relationships with their employees, customers, and community.

 Diversity isn’t one-size fits all—it comes in many forms and can be achieved in a variety of ways.
 Two significant ways diversity results in better decision making are a diverse executive team and cognitive diversity.

 Diverse executive teams lead to better financial performance

 Positive change in an organization always begins at the top.
 Promoting ethnically and gender diverse leadership teams create significant value in an organization.
 When companies address ethnic and cultural diversity at the executive level, employees know that the organization genuinely understands and values the customers and community that they serve.